opendatahub-io/ai-edge/README.md

 make MODEL_PATH="PATH_TO_A_FILE" NAME=my-model SIZE=1G PVC=my-new-PVC create
 ```

-In `pipelines/tekton/build-container-image-pipeline` you can set the
+You can then use the [copy-model-from-pvc](pipelines/tekton/aiedge-e2e/tasks/copy-model-from-pvc.yaml) task to
-`fetch-model` to `pvc` for the pipeline to copy the file from the
-`model-workspace` which can be set to the PVC created in the last step
+copy the model from the `model-workspace`, which can be set to the PVC created in the last step, to the `buildah-cache` workspace,
+which is then used by the `buildah` task in the pipeline. [copy-model-from-pvc](pipelines/tekton/aiedge-e2e/tasks/copy-model-from-pvc.yaml) task
+is not included in the pipeline by default, you have to add it yourself.

 ## Contributing